testing-appsec-tools/iac-terraform/README.md

 - HA Storage via DynamoDB easily handles node failures
 - The S3 storage backend and cross region replication make region failover simple and reliable
 - Versioning on the S3 buckets allows for secret recovery
-- S3 and DynamoDB scale with usage, meaning cost is automatically optimized
+- S3 and DynamoDB scae with usage, meaning cost is automatically optimized
 - The Packer builder allows for simple live Vault upgrades
 - The ALB will only route to a healthy Vault leader, preventing unnecessary redirects